gathik-jindal/MooreMachine/README.md

 ## Usage

-The following code specifies a sample way to create and run the Moore Machine.
-It is also present in the file main.py.
-It consists of 2 machines m1 and m2.
-The input is received from the text file and the final output is stored in the object o.
-The input can be from any type of file that has the extension .txt, .csv, and .xslx.
+The inputs to the Moore Machine can be from files that have the extension .txt, .csv, or .xslx.

 Feature: Each of the specified file types can have a header line which can contain anything, the program will automatically skip it / ignore it.